St Joseph’s Specialist Trust is a Non Maintained Special School and College under the trusteeship of the Diocese of Arundel and Brighton.

-Following the familiarisation, which includes informal ‘assessment’, a decision will be made as to whether or not a place can be offered to the child or young person.
+Following the assessment visits, which includes informal ‘assessment’, a decision will be made as to whether or not a place can be offered to the child or young person.

 St Joseph’s has a tiered fee structure depending on the phase of education being accessed and the level of need of the individual child.
 Our local authority partners are invited to discuss fees directly with the school.

 For more information regarding Admissions and to receive a copy of our prospectus, please contact the admissions department on 01483 272449 or email: